 -Environment greater influence than genetics

 -criticized for narrow definition

-Heritability: the extent to which individual differences are determined by genetic factors
+Heritability: the extent to which individual differences are linked to genetic factors

 Those who believe that intelligence is biologically fixed tend to focus on proving and defending their identity.

 Those who believe intelligence is changeable focus more on learning and growing (

 "It is our choices...that show what we truly are, far more than our abilities."

 1. Group differences provide no basis for judging individuals

 3. Differences within groups are more likely to be genetic than differences between groups